AdrienJolly/CycleFlow/README.md

 # CycleFlow

 This is the Python package CycleFlow.
-It implements the  model of thymidine analogue progression through the cell cycle described in Jolly et al. (https://doi.org/10.1101/2020.09.10.291088)
+It implements a method of the same name, which infers proliferative heterogeneity and cell cycle parameters based of thymidine analogue pulse-chase labeling data.
+The method is described in Jolly et al (https://doi.org/10.1101/2020.09.10.291088).

-The package requires the python packages numba, numpy and scipy.
-It is meant to be used with the package emcee which performs Monte Carlo Markov Chain sampling.

 ### Example

-We provide an example of usage of the package in a Jupyter Notebook.
-In the notebook we describe files required by CycleFlow and the steps to follow.
+We provide an example of usage of the package in the Jupyter Notebook `example/CycleFlowExample.ipynb`.

+### Prerequisites

-The example was generated with python version 3.8.5 and the following packages:
+The package was tested with with python version 3.8.5 and the following packages:

 | name  | version |
 |-------|:-------:|